TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 </div>
 ```

-Zola now recognizes this template as the `youtube` shortcode that wraps an iframe pointing to an YouTube URL in a `<div>`
+Zola now recognizes this template as the `youtube` shortcode that wraps an iframe pointing to a YouTube URL in a `<div>`.

 The Markdown renderer wraps an inline HTML node into a paragraph but we can disable this behavior by wrapping the shortcode in a `<div>`.